 You should be familiar with Python and with general administration of the Apica environment.

-The following requirements must be met on the machine where the Netprobe is installed prior to the installation and setup of this integration
+The following requirements must be met prior to the installation and setup of the template:

 The Synthetic Monitoring integration is largely pre-configured and involves three primary steps: